singh239-UWM/TTT_API/README.md

 ## Usage

-Borad and player can be sent to API using params
+Borad and player can be sent to this API using params

+The following code is being used in app.

 ```js
 const player = 'X'